 Michael writes a regular wine critique column for Avenues magazine and has authored two children’s books.
 Current memberships of professional/other bodies: Royal College Obstetrics and Gynaecology, Royal Australian and New Zealand College of Obstetrics and Gynaecology, International Society of Gynaecological Endoscopy, Australian Gynaecological Endoscopy Society, New Zealand Health and Disability Clinical Advisor.

-He has published in internationally recognised journals and contributed to a book chapter in a recent RCOG Reference book on Laparoscopic surgery.
+Simon has published in internationally recognised journals and contributed to a book chapter in an RCOG Reference book on Laparoscopic surgery.

 Dr Guy Gudex is a gynaecologist and subspecialist in Reproductive Endocrinology and Infertility (CREI).
 He has worked in the area of infertility for 25 years and is currently the Medical Director of Repromed Auckland ,a provider of publicly and privately funded tertiary fertility services.
 Guy graduated from the University of Auckland and did his specialty training in New Zealand and the UK.
 For many years he convened minimal access surgery surgical workshops at National Womens Health with a focus on the treatment of endometriosis.